 Charlie's Angels is an action/adventure game developed by Neko Entertainment.
 It was released to coincide with the second Charlie's Angels movie, Charlie's Angels: Full Throttle.

-The game features the likeness of Cameron Diaz as well as Drew Barrymore and Lucy Liu.
-Despite being licensed after the second movie in the Charlie's Angels franchise, the game's plot centers around the disappearance of the world's national monuments, starting with the Statue of Liberty
+The game features the likenesses of Cameron Diaz, Drew Barrymore, and Lucy Liu.
+Despite being licensed after the movie series and releasing alongside the series' second entry, the game's story follows an original plot, wherein the world's national monuments, starting with the Statue of Liberty, have begun to disappear.

 Levels are structured in the following way.
 First you enter an area where enemies spawn, this triggers the area being locked off by invisible walls.
 You defeat the enemies and leave the area which is locked off by invisible walls forcing you to move forward.
 You enter another area and the cycle repeats.